todogroup/ospology/ospo-book/content/en/04-chapter.md

 ## Resources (TBD)

-- Materials that we have shared durign the calls or related to this chapter
+- Materials that we have shared during the calls or related to this chapter
-- Materials that we have shared durign the calls or related to this chapter
+- Materials that we have shared during the calls or related to this chapter
-- Materials that we have shared durign the calls or related to this chapter
+- Materials that we have shared during the calls or related to this chapter